harpreetbhatia/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - Harpreet Bhatia

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [November 20, Friday, 2020].

 ## Log

-### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

-### R1D2
+### Day 1: June 13.
+Monday

+**Today's Progress**: Exploring some ML libraries in Python for my project and see how I can leverage those

+**Thoughts:** After years of tinkering with legacy code, I look forward to start coding from scratch

+**Link to work:** nothing yet